-"It suits you," Ruhan said quietly, his gaze lingering on her face.
-The lanterns reflected in her eyes like tiny stars.
-"You shine more than the festival itself."
+"It suits you," Ruhan said quietly, his gaze lingering.
+The lantern light reflected in her eyes like small stars.
+"You shine more than the festival."

 She turned to him, caught off guard by the comment.
 "You—" But the rest of her words were drowned by the roar of drums and cheers as dancers filled the square.